What is a Cookie?

 No personal information is used when gathering these statistics.

 In addition, to protect your privacy, the IP address (which uniquely identifies your computer or device while you are online) is anonymised so that you can't be directly tracked.
+This is done automatically by Google to mask the last part of the address, so that only a partial IP address is stored for analytical purposes.

 For added security, all analytical data is sent using the encrypted SSL secure internet protocol.

-We also use a temporary (session) cookie if you change the page from the standard theme to the high contrast version.
+We also use a temporary (session) cookie if you change the page from the standard colour theme to the high contrast version.
 This is provided to assist visitors who might find the default theme difficult to see properly.

 Rather than force you to change the page theme for every page you browse on our site, a cookie is created containing your preferred choice and this remains for the duration of your browsing session.